 If you’re looking for things to do on Scilly, you won’t have far to search.
 From dawn till dusk there are awe-inspiring sites, amazing sporting activities, unique attractions and fabulous places to eat.

-Make the most of a day on the islands
+Our guide to a day trip on the islands

 Scilly: the perfect pre-schooler's paradise